• Our Wander

 Staying central means you can walk and not take a bus, and this saves you money.
 An adult single trip on the local Strætó bus costs 670kr, and is valid for unlimited transfers within 75 minutes.
 Cash is not accepted on buses, contactless pay via credit card, Apple Pay or Google Pay is preferred.

-Check Out Your Hotel & Accommodation Offers
+Check Out Your Iceland Hotel & Accommodation Offers

 Your First Must-Do in Reykjavík: A Free Walking Tour